SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 ![Add widget](/images/web-sdk/module-federation-widget-plugin.png)

-The rest of the widget editing process is the same.
+The rest of the widget editing process is the same as for regular widget.
 After making changes, refresh your browser to see them.

-### Debugging
+#### Debugging

 There is another difference in the *package.json* file between a regular widget and a widget modified for Module Federation: